prr123/pogLib/README.md

  - created add, update functions over the db put function to test whether key exists.
  - made the iterator an internal variable.
+ - limited keys to strings for convenience -- may have to revisit in the future

 ## Documentation